instadw/instadwell-blog/_posts/2026-1-29-top-10-co-living-spaces-in-kondapur-and-living-guide-cheaper-than-madhapur-2026.md

 ### The Quick List: Recommended Stays in Kondapur

-Verified properties with the highest ratings in Feb 2026.
+Verified properties with the highest ratings in May 2026.

 | **Property Name**                                                                   | **Best For**     | **Key Highlights**    | **Avg.
 Rent** |
 | ----------------------------------------------------------------------------------- | ---------------- | --------------------- | ------------- |